Teenpower/Fullpower Facilitator and Instructor Training

 Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, additional training programs or conferences we offer that the Candidate might choose to register for, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).

-The Teenpower/Fullpower Core Program Training focuses on preparing instructors to teach teens and adults, including people with disabilities and seniors.
+The Teenpower/Fullpower Core Skills Training focuses on preparing instructors to teach teens and adults, including people with disabilities and seniors.

 Training Daily Schedule:

 Thursday Preparation Day 9-noon and 1-5 (Lunch is not included)

 The annual Kidpower Core Skills Training focuses on preparing instructors to teach children and their adults.

 All Candidates are required at the training preparation day unless they have already participated in these activities in their Center.
 Even then, we highly recommend participating in preparation day activities, which include a demo workshop and a physical self-defense workshop for Candidates to take as students.
 Full Force Instructor Candidates, who will be wearing the head-to-toe padded suit, will need to get fitted for their suit and get introductory full force training on this day.

 Auditing the Core Skills Training

 Many great people who want to come to the Core Skills do not have the time – at least in the short run – to do all the follow-up fieldwork to become certified as Kidpower instructors or set up a center so they can organize and teach Kidpower, Teenpower, and Fullpower workshops under our auspices.
 For this reason, we have decided to offer an option to audit the six-day Core Skills Training with the possibility of deciding to join the full certified instructor program at a later time.